timmaxw/metacompiler/docs/translation-language.md

 <name> ([<var>* ->] <object>)*
 ```

 The initial `<name>` is the name of the translation directive in question.
 The things appearing in parentheses after it are parameters to it.
 If the parameter itself takes sub-parameters, then those sub-parameters' names are given by the `<var>`s before the `->`.
+The number of parameters and the meta-types of the parameters must exactly match those of the translation directive; there is no partial application.

+Names of translation directives must begin with a capital letter.
+Names of variables must begin with a lower-case letter.

 The second form is used to refer to a variable.
 It is as follows: